Iceland

 Approximately two to five awards may be available for the Fulbright-National Science Foundation Arctic Research Grant.
 The students will be expected to conduct substantive, Arctic-related research in Iceland.
 Projects must be well defined and must be completed within the grant period.

-The grant is open to PhD students in all social and natural science fields as they relate to the Arctic and the people living there.
+The grant is open to PhD students and students with a completed master's in all social and natural science fields as they relate to the Arctic and the people living there.
 These include but are not limited to work in the fields of political science, anthropology, archaeology, linguistics, governance, gender studies, health (excluding clinical medicine), economics, ecology, glaciology, geology, sustainability science, and other applicable fields.

 Since the Fulbright Program in Iceland is relatively small, the Commission is able to maintain close ties with grantees during their stay and provide a sense of community among Fulbright grantees.
 There are monthly grantee activities sponsored by the Commission, in addition to access to Fulbright alumni events and other social activities.